 - 6. Related offenses

-1. Legal definition of unlawfully prescribing or dispensing drugs in Nevada
+1. What is the legal definition of unlawfully prescribing or dispensing drugs in Nevada?

-In short, health care workers are required to follow stringent rules when providing prescriptions and medications to others; abusing their privileges by breaking these rules is a felony crime.1
+In short, if you are a health care worker, you are required to follow stringent rules when providing prescriptions and medications to others; abusing your privileges by breaking these rules is a felony crime.1

 - one to five (1 – 5) years in prison, and